zbeib/Udacity-project3-Collaboration-and-Competition/Report.md

 # Project 2: Collaboration and Competition
 ## Introduction
 In this project, we will explore how policy-based methods can be used to learn the optimal policy in a model-free Reinforcement Learning setting using a Unity environment.

+![image](https://user-images.githubusercontent.com/128342152/227089792-aed18eb8-b291-4d2b-b847-a0443ceffc08.png)

 In this environment, two agents control rackets to bounce a ball over a net.

-![image](https://user-images.githubusercontent.com/128342152/227089792-aed18eb8-b291-4d2b-b847-a0443ceffc08.png)
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.</br>

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.</br>
+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+Specifically,

+  After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.</br>
+  This yields a single score for each episode.</br>
+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.</br>

 ## Implementation
 The algorithm used for this project is DDPG (Deep Deterministic Policy Gradient).
 In DDPG, there are two networks: an actor network and a critic network.
 The actor network maps the current state to an action, while the critic network estimates the value of the current state-action pair.
 The actor network is updated using the deterministic policy gradient, which is the gradient of the expected return with respect to the parameters of the actor network.
 The critic network is updated using the TD (temporal difference) error, which is the difference between the estimated value of the current state-action pair and the expected value of the next state-action pair. <br>